paereson/DesignWeather/Readme.md

 #  Design Weather- SwiftUI App

-## Personal app to develop skills of coding and learn new features/ frameworks
+### Personal app to develop skills of coding and learn new features/ frameworks

 ## TODO / DONE:
+- Layout
 - REST API by Alamofire
 - Animations by Lottie
 - Languages by SwiftGen